 An Egyptian policeman directs the traffic in front of the Egyptian Central Bank offices in Cairo, Egypt, Sunday, Jan.
 6, 2013 (AP)

-The Central Bank of Egypt maintained the Egyptian pound at a stable rate of 8.78 against the US dollar at its weekly forex auction on Tuesday, state news agency MENA reported.
+The Central Bank of Egypt (CBE) kept on Tuesday the local currency's rate stable against the US dollar at 8.78 in its weekly forex auction, state news agency MENA reported.

 CBE sold a total of $119.4 million of the $120 million it offers in weekly auctions in an attempt to meet banks' needs for strategic and basic imported goods.